TheGreatFootballPool/tgfp-jobs/create_picks/README.md

 Add the service in the [docker-compose.yaml](docker-compose.yaml) to the Portainer Stack Add the variables listed in the docker compose file to the Portainer Stack

+## Configure the development environment

+1. Open the `tgfp-web` pycharm project and fire up a development stack on localhost